aws-samples/amazon-sagemaker-administration-workshop/content/01-lab-01/lab-01.md

 - Create AWS KMS keys for data encryption
 - Setup Amazon VPC and a network perimeter
 - Onboard to Amazon SageMaker domain
+- Experiment with IAM and IAM Identity Center authentication modes
 - Create and configure user profiles
+- Control access to Studio with presigned domain URLs
 - Experiment with network controls
-- Experiment with IAM and IAM Identity Center authentication modes
+- Use VPC endpoints and VPC endpoint policies to control egress and service access
+- Use network isolation in SageMaker jobs
+- Log IP traffic in your VPC using [VPC Flow Logs](https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs.html)

 ## Overview of SageMaker domain, user profiles, and execution roles